Jibz06/SafeEmbedGenerator/README.md

 ## Changelog

+### 1.2.6

+ * Fixed a major bug where users were unable to send embedded links in DMs.

 ### 1.2.5

  * Added a small safeguard to prevent users from sending embed links in channels where doing so is disabled.